London's Best Sports Bars: Where To Watch Everything From Footy To The Gee-Gees

 This place has won a few sports pubs awards in its time.
 Image: Famous Three Kings

-Often suggested as a rendezvous by footy and rugby fans — especially those who live out west — the Famous Three Kings (F3K if you're being familiar) is a solid shout for watching the game.
+Often suggested as a rendezvous by footy, rugby and cricket fans — especially those who reside out west — the Famous Three Kings (F3K if you're being familiar) is a solid shout for watching the game.
 Loads of big screens playing major footy, rugby and NFL matches means there's often a heady atmosphere; throw in a comprehensive drinks menu (gin aficionados in particular will be delighted) and scrummy sharing platters (tacos, wings, pizza) — and you've got a sports pub as sports pubs should be.
-Little wonder it was voted Sports Pub of the Year in 2016, 2017 and 2018.
+No nonsense.
+Famous Three Kings, 171 North End Road, W14 9NL

 a woman holding a cricket bat in a cricket net

-When your tire of watching the cricket, you can play instead.
+When you're tired of watching the cricket, you can play instead.
 Image: Sixes Social Cricket.

-If there's a blockbuster cricket tie in the offing, chances are Sixes Social Cricket is screening it in their Fitzrovia and Fulham locations.
-There are ample TVs, bats dangle from above (cricket bats, not the mammals), plus themed cocktails on the menu like the Tea Time (made with Yorkshire Tea Tanqueray).
+If there's a blockbuster cricket tie in the offing, chances are Sixes Social Cricket is screening it.
+There are ample TVs, bats dangle from above (cricket bats, not the mammals), plus themed cocktails on the menu like the Tea Time (made with Yorkshire Tea gin).
 And if you're despairing at your own team's performance, prove you can do better by taking to the nets to hit some quasi-virtual sixes.
+Sixes Social Cricket, various locations

-Boutique footie feels: The Tap In, Elephant and Castle
+Boutique footy feels: Feed the Yak, Elephant and Castle

 Wall covered with vintage football posters

 A world away from your common or garden football pub.
-Image: The Tap In
+Image: Feed the Yak

 Horsey heaven: Sydney Arms, Chelsea